 Like every other serious electric bike, the Merida eOne Sixty has a bottom bracket mounted motor.
 This placement allows smoother power delivery, yet also optimises the weight distribution, keeping the extra weight low and centred.
 The battery is placed on the downtube, and while isn’t fully integrated, allows easy access for removal and charging.
 Smart Entry cable routing keeps the cables and brake hoses neatly in the frame and quiet.

 One of the main advantages of using the compact Shimano motor is that Merida can maintain a regular 441mm chain stay length and a similar suspension layout to its 160mm travel non-ebikes. –

 The Fox 36 RC2 fork and Float X2 shock are perfect for a bike with a lot of mass to control but no need for the rider to stand up on climbs. -

-The eOne Sixty is a long travel electric bike, boasting 155mm travel in the rear and 160mm travel up front on both models.
+The eOne Sixty is a long travel electric bike, boasting 160mm of suspension travel front and rear on both models.
 The frame has a single pivot suspension design, using a rocker link to activate the rear shock.
 This makes for a simple and effective design and differs from the non-electric One-Sixty in that the shock is attached to the front triangle, instead of ‘floating’ on the chainstays.